constantin50/machine_learning/qa_system/POS-tagging/readme.md

  ['WH', 'MOD', 'PRON', 'VERB', 'DT', 'NOUN', 'NOUN']]
 ```

-### 2) customization
+#### 2) customization

-you can edit model or train it on your own model in colab, check pos_tagging.ipynb
+you can edit model or train it on your own dataset in colab - check pos_tagging.ipynb

 ```
 url = 'your dataset'